M-kip/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * file name 8 true knowledge Command to add 2 numbers
 * file name 9 divide and  rule Command to divide to numbers represented as global variables
 * file name 10 love exponent breath
+* file name 11 binary to decimal Command to convert binary to decimal number